syncfusion-content/maui-toolkit-docs/maui-toolkit/Shimmer/getting-started.md

 ## Change different shimmer views

-The [.NET MAUI Shimmer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Shimmer.SfShimmer.html) control provides seven different shimmer types of views.
-It can be assigned to the control using the [Type](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Shimmer.SfShimmer.html#Syncfusion_Maui_Shimmer_SfShimmer_Type) property.
-By default, the control is assigned to the [CirclePersona](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Shimmer.ShimmerType.html#Syncfusion_Maui_Shimmer_ShimmerType_CirclePersona) view.
+The `.NET MAUI Shimmer` control provides seven different shimmer types of views.
+It can be assigned to the control using the `Type` property.
+By default, the control is assigned to the `CirclePersona` view.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}

-<shimmer:SfShimmer x:Name="shimmer" VerticalOptions="Fill"
+<shimmer:SfShimmer VerticalOptions="Fill"
                    Type="CirclePersona">
     <StackLayout>
         <Label